re-imaging/re-imaging/README.md

 - Machine Learning for Artists [ML4A](https://ml4a.github.io)
 - Mario Klingemann's [RasterFairy](https://github.com/Quasimondo/RasterFairy)
 ## Acknowledgements
-This project has been supported by an Australian Research Council Discovery Grant
+This project has been supported by an Australian Research Council Discovery Grant.
+Thank you to arXiv for use of its open access interoperability.